-The term 'Futures' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Futures' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Futures prove to be financial derivatives that are also called forward contracts.
 Such a futures contract gives a seller the obligation to deliver an asset, such as a commodity, to the buyer at a pre set date.
 These contracts are heavily traded on major produced commodities like wheat, gold, oil, coffee, and sugar.
 They also exist for underlying financial instruments that include government bonds, stock market indexes, and foreign currencies.

 The history of futures goes back to Ancient Greece where the first recorded example is detailed about an olive press arrangement that philosopher Thales entered into.
 Futures contracts become commonplace at trade fairs throughout Europe by the 1100’s.
 Merchants did not feel secure traveling with significant amounts of goods, so they would only bring display samples along and then sell merchandise that they would deliver in greater quantities at future dates.

 Futures contracts created an enormous bubble in the 1600’s with the Dutch Tulip Mania that caused tulip bulbs to skyrocket to unthinkable levels.
 In this speculative bubble, the majority of money that was exchanged turned out to be for tulip futures and not the tulips themselves.
 The first futures exchange in the United States opened in 1868 as the Chicago Board of Trade, where copper, pork bellies, and wheat were traded in futures contracts.